Italy leads recovery in beaten-down euro zone bond markets | Business

 Italy leads recovery in beaten-down euro zone bond markets

-The sharper drop in Italian yields squeezed the gap over safer German peers to around 125 bps after it widened to around 135 bps on Monday — the widest in a year.
-"We think the widening of periphery spreads and in particular of the BTP-Bund spread has been too sharp and too quick," analysts at UniCredit said in a note, adding that they expected spread tightening in the next few weeks given Italy's positive economic outlook and ongoing bond buying stimulus by the ECB.
+The sharper drop in Italian yields squeezed the gap over safer German peers to around 124 bps after it widened to around 135 bps on Monday — the widest in a year.
+"We think the widening of periphery spreads and in particular of the BTP-Bund spread has been too sharp and too quick," UniCredit analysts said in a note, adding that they expected spread tightening in the next few weeks, given Italy's positive economic outlook and the ECB's ongoing bond buying stimulus.

 - Country: